The Big Picture of Permanent Weight

 focus, so they can see the forest for the trees, so to speak.

-reading this article, finding effective diets that work most of the time must
+article, finding effective diets that work most of the time must seem as

-seem as complicated as nuclear physics.
-Its not, but there are a
+complicated as nuclear physics.
+Its not, but there are a bewildering

-bewildering number of choices for diets out there.
+number of choices for diets out there.
 High fat or no fat?
-High
+High carbohydrate or

-carbohydrate or no carbohydrate?
+no carbohydrate?
 Low protein or high protein?
-To make matters
+To make matters worse, there are

-general guidelines, rules of thumb, and ways of viewing a diet program that
+guidelines, rules of thumb, and ways of viewing a diet program that will allow

-will allow you to decide, once and for all, if its the right diet for
+you to decide, once and for all, if its the right diet for you.
+You may

-you.
-You may not always like what I have to say, and you should be under no
+not always like what I have to say, and you should be under no illusions this

-of taking the weight off only to put it back on, and tired of wondering how to
+weight off only to put it back on, and tired of wondering how to take the first

-take the first steps to deciding the right diet for you that will result in
+steps to deciding the right diet for you that will result in permanent weight

-permanent weight loss, then this is the article that could change your
+loss, then this is the article that could change your life

 Do you need to be a